July 08, 2019 ON24

 However, challenges persist.
 Stiff competition, particularly from new market entrants and tech giants, increased scrutiny over drug pricing and value, declining margins and an ever-changing regulatory environment are just some of the factors affecting companies operating in this industry.
 Improving performance while managing risk and maintaining compliance has never been more arduous.

 Companies in the life sciences industry know that digital technology is of pressing importance.
 Still, there’s evidence that organizations within the industry are still coming to terms with the basics of integrating digital technology within their workflows.

 The highly complex nature of R&D cycles, tight regulatory restrictions in terms of marketing to healthcare professionals, and existing relationships between industry players slow down digital adoption.

-According to Vir Lakshman, Head of Chemicals and Pharmaceuticals at KPMG in Germany, “the challenge is enormous.”
+According to Vir Lakshman, Head of Chemicals and Pharmaceuticals at KPMG in Germany, “.”
 He added: “Conventional methods will not enable life sciences companies to keep up with the pace of change being set by new entrants, predominantly from big tech.
 They will need to re-skill, re-hire and invest substantially in new technologies or partner, even in a junior role, with tech companies to fully realize the potential digitalization has to offer.”

 Keep an eye on this space as we explore the challenges and opportunities facing the pharmaceutical and life sciences industries.